GenomicDataInfrastructure/standard-operating-procedures/docs/github-management.md

     git clone https://github.com/<your-username>/standard-operating-procedures.git
     cd standard-operating-procedures
     ````
-    Remember to replace ``<your-username>`` with the correct name.
+    Remember to replace ``<your-username>`` with the name that you used as "Owner" when forking.
-1. Start making changes to the existing SOP Templates, the [node-specific](../sops/node-specific/), creating your node's instance of the SOPs to make them useful for your node.
+1. **Start making changes to the existing SOP Templates**, the [node-specific](../sops/node-specific/), creating your node's instance of the SOPs to make them useful for your node.

 ## 2. Private repository

-This rubric guides project partners through the steps to create a private repository from a public GitHub repository and maintain synchronization with the original source.
+This rubric guides project partners through the steps to create a **private repository from a public GitHub repository** and maintain synchronization with the original source.

 ### 2.1 Create a Private Repository